Infamore/Intermediate-Embedded-Systems/README.md

-# Intermediate-Embedded-Systems from Zybooks taken at UCR
+CS 122A: Intermediate Embedded and Real-Time Systems Zybooks
+UCR